The granite cliffs along the East side of the East Carson River beyond "Shark Fin" from the Pacific Crest Trail

 At Golden Canyon we can hike 3.16 miles West over the Sierra Crest line down through Paradise Valley on the Western flank to connect with Disaster Creek.

-Disaster Creek is one of the four trail options for crafting grand loops of various lengths through the Carson-Iceberg Wilderness.
+Disaster Creek is one of our four trail options for crafting grand loops of various lengths through the Carson-Iceberg Wilderness.
 Heading South down disaster Creek brings us to the Tahoe to Yosemite Trail along the Clarks Fork of the Stanislaus River.

 This big topo hiking map of the Carson Iceberg Wilderness I gussied-up marks these route options.
 Click the RED DOTS marking trailhead and trail junctions to see that location on the trail guide.
 Click the black-dotted trail routes for the underlying 15 minute detailed backpacking maps.